Claudia Ruiz Calderon

 Another part of her service focused on maternal and child health in the form of a Pregnancy Club at the local health post.
 Once a month, pregnant women would meet to have a prenatal checkup performed by the community nurse, discuss their pregnancies with other pregnant women, and listen to a presentation on a selected health topic.
 The goal was to help women lead healthier lives during their pregnancies and beyond.
 Claudia really enjoyed seeing the women progress through their trimesters and getting to hold their babies once they were born.

 Claudia’s Peace Corps service helped her solidify her decision to pursue a Women’s Health Nurse Practitioner degree.
 Her passion for women’s health was cultivated by her work in her community.
-As a Women’s Health Nurse Practitioner, she hopes to continue working with the populations that she worked with during my service.
+As a Women’s Health Nurse Practitioner, she hopes to continue working with the populations that she worked with during her service.